 - Matching gift programs

-Our recent blog on sustainability also includes a variety of ways you can make your event more environmentally friendly, such as:
+Our blog on sustainability also includes a variety of ways you can make your event more environmentally friendly, such as:

 - Going paperless